-GOHaD’s research interests are focused on the genetic and environmental contributions to a variety of disease areas, in particular common complex human diseases such as cardiovascular diseases, diabetes, asthma, schizophrenia, Alzheimer’s disease and cancers.
+GOHaD’s research is focused on investigating genetic, epigenetic and environmental contributions to a variety of disease areas, in particular common complex human diseases such as cardiovascular diseases, diabetes, asthma, schizophrenia, Alzheimer’s disease and cancers.
 These diseases have a substantial genetic involvement that has proven difficult to fully understand.
 Advances in statistical genetics, super-computing and high-throughput ‘omics’ technologies make this an unprecedented time for rapid disease gene discovery that will pave the way for development of new treatments and strategies to improve human health.

 Cancer is one of the major causes of mortality globally, and every form of cancer has a different cause and treatment.
 Our research aims to identify genetic and environmental factors that contribute to an individual’s risk of developing cancer.
 Currently, our research focusses on various types of cancer, risk factors and screening tools:

 - Mammographic density as a risk factor for breast cancer